 Parents/guardians of 5th grade students who reside in the Optional Attendance Zone catchment area may choose to have their children attend North Middle School instead of South Middle School beginning in 6th grade.
 Once this choice is made, students remain at North Middle School through 8th grade and continue at North High School for grades 9-12.
-Requests for the 2021-2022 school year must be submitted to Dr. Stephen C. Lando, Assistant Superintendent for Secondary Education, by Friday, February 5, 2021.
-The questions and asnwers that follow provide pertinent information to assist parents/guardians in making this decision.
+Requests for the 2022-2023 school year were due to Dr. Stephen C. Lando, Assistant Superintendent for Secondary Education, before Friday, January 28, 2022.
+If your child is currently enrolled in the Great Neck Public Schools, you reside in the Optional Attendance Zone, and you missed this deadline, please contact Dr. Lando @ firstname.lastname@example.org.
+If your child is a new entrant residing in the Optional Attendance Zone, please go to the Optional Attendance Zone page for New 6th Grade Entrants.
+The questions and answers that follow provide pertinent information to assist parents/guardians in making this decision.

 The Great Neck Public Schools Optional Attendance Zone is an area of the District where families of current 5th grade students who are living in the Baker and Saddle Rock catchment areas and zoned for South Middle School may elect to have their elementary school age children attend North Middle School beginning in 6th grade.
 It was established by the Board of Education in order to balance the enrollments among the secondary schools and is reviewed on an annual basis.
 Ideally, each year between 35 and 40 5th grade students choose to attend North Middle School the following year.
 Please note that older siblings who are not presently enrolled at North Middle School or North High School are not eligible.
 A map of the Optional Attendance Zone appears below.